CIT-UAI/geotypes/tests/testthat/_snaps/sf.md

       sf_sfc(uniform_dim = TRUE)(val)
     Condition
       Error in `f()`:
       !
-The geometry column can only have one dimesion, it have a mix of: 2,3
+The geometry column can only have one dimesion, it have a mix of: XY,XYZ